martn2023/github-talent-finder-data-engineering/README.md

 # I. High-level context:
 ### Author's background
 I've held leadership roles in numerous VC-backed tech startups, but:
-  - they were all __business__ roles (finance, COO, product)
+  - they were all __business__ roles (finance, COO, product).
-  - I have no CS degree
+  - I have no CS degree.
-  - have never undergone a coding bootcamp
+  - I've never undergone a coding bootcamp.
+  - I've never seen a complex cloud platform before e.g. __GCP__, AWS, or Azure.

+### Scoping and tradeoffs
+In the spirit of practicing for an iterative startup environment that rewards a bias for action, I gave myself only 2 labor weeks to learn my first cloud platform and build a project from scratch.
+Deliberate trade-offs were made to prioritize immediate functionality and familiarity with GCP.
+Longer-term aspects like code extensibility and replication were intentionally deprioritized to ensure functionality + on-time delivery.

 ### Motivation for this project
-- __Prior__ to this project, I had created a localized ETL that ran off my PC, which.
+- __Prior__ to this project, I had created a localized ETL that ran off my PC.
 It:
   - extracted media headlines
   - cleaned and prepared data
   - among many analyses, quantified media headlines' subjectivity and tonality